 Sr Loan Originator

-Jamie has 10+ years’ experience in personal finance with nearly 1,000 loans closed!
+Jamie has 10+ years’ experience in personal finance with over 1,000 loans closed!
 He enjoys helping others succeed & teaching - not only what he’s learned, but what he’s seen through his experience.

 Jamie Cooley is a Sr Loan Originator with Fairway Independent Mortgage Corporation